12 Best Long Head Bicep Exercises For Massive Peaks

 • Use a neutral grip, aka hammer grip.

-An easy way to remember whether you’re working the short/inner or long/outer head of the biceps brachii is to look in the mirror.
+One effective method to determine whether one is engaging in the short/inner or long/outer head of the biceps brachii is to observe oneself in the mirror.
+Then, create a mind-muscle connection.

-Best Long Head Bicep Exercises For Bigger Arms and Massive Peak
+Best Long Head Bicep Exercises For Massive Peak

 Incline Dumbbell Curl